 (C) “Credit Support Amount” will mean the higher of (i) the amount calculated as provided in the definition of that term in Paragraph 3 and (ii) the sum of the Pledgor’s Independent Amounts; provided, that, the Credit Support Amount shall be deemed to be zero on any Valuation Date in which there are no Transactions outstanding and Party A and Party B have no obligations, contingent or otherwise, to each other under this Agreement or any Credit Support Document.

-[(C) “Credit Support Amount” has the meaning specified in Paragraph 3.]

 (ii) Eligible Collateral.
 The following items will qualify as “Eligible Collateral” for the party specified.